DotNetDeveloperDan/CyberdyneBankAtm/README.md

 Use the ATM interface to view accounts, deposit, withdraw, or transfer funds.

+The ATM interface is in a separate repo and can be found here: [https://github.com/DotNetDeveloperDan/CyberdyneBankAtmClient](https://github.com/DotNetDeveloperDan/CyberdyneBankAtmClient)

 All operations update balances and show transaction history in real time.

 ## 🔐 CORS Setup (Development)